couriers-mail/couriers/README.md

 # couriers
-📫 An SMTP Server with Web UI for email debugging
+📨 SMTP Server with Web UI for Email solutions development